 About The Bypass

-THE PROBLEM IS our largest transportation arteries, I-75, I-71 and I-275, are clogged and getting worse.
-Daily we face the complete transportation blockage called gridlock.
+THE PROBLEM IS our largest transportation arteries I-71, I-75, I-275, and I-471 are congested and getting worse.
 The adjacent map shows OKI’s projections for 2040 gridlock if significant new highway thru-traffic capacity is not added.

 Why Build the CEB fast, can’t it wait?